 About Mekom Torah

-Mekom Torah is a pioneering Jewish learning project founded in 2008 by Rabbi Helen Plotkin, in collaboration with Congregation Beth Israel of Media, Congregation Ohev Shalom of Wallingford, and Reconstructionist Rabbinical College.
+Mekom Torah is a pioneering Jewish learning project founded in 2008 by Rabbi Helen Plotkin, in collaboration with Congregation Beth Israel of Media, Congregation Ohev Shalom of Wallingford, and Reconstructing Judaism.
 It is built around a radically ancient vision of Jewish learning: Participation in learning is not a preparation for Jewish life, it is Jewish life.

-The goal of Mekom Torah is to offer high quality Jewish study opportunities for adults and teens that transcend the boundaries of the various Jewish movements and that work to strengthen congregational life in our synagogues and Jewish life in our homes.
+The goal of Mekom Torah is to offer high quality Jewish study opportunities for adults and families that transcend the boundaries of the various Jewish movements and that work to strengthen congregational life in our synagogues and Jewish life in our homes.
 Study groups are open to anyone, whether or not they are members of the collaborating synagogues.

 Mekom Torah approaches Judaism as a culture of learning.
 This perspective allows us to offer alternatives to the typical entry points of prayer, piety, or practice by creating new pathways to Jewish identity for the unaffiliated and new opportunities for inter-denominational contact.

 About the name